rocky-linux/documentation/docs/books/admin_guide/06-users.md

 !!!
 Tip

-    When deleting a group, there are two conditions that can occur:
+    When deleting a group, two conditions can occur:

     * If a user has a unique primary group and you issue the `groupdel` command on that group, you will be prompted that there is a specific user under the group and it cannot be deleted.
     * If a user belongs to a supplementary group (not the primary group for the user) and that group is not the primary group for another user on the system, then the `groupdel` command will delete the group without any additional prompts.